 Evora is a university town.
 This means that it also embraces the young (and the not so young) to have fun after the sun sets.
 During the cold months, bars and discos full of energy welcome the student parties during the weekdays.
 On the weekends, the entertainment continues.

-In the summer, the heat is here even at nigh.
+In the summer, the heat is here even at night.
 You might as well refresh your whole body (especially your throat) in one of the many terraces spread in historic centre of Evora.
 Bars and wine bars also come outdoors during the hot months.
+No matter what the weather invites us to, enjoying the nightlife in Evora is a must.

 And there you go!
 These are the Top 10 reasons to visit Evora.
 Pick a time of the year and just come.
 We have something for you, no matter what your tastes may be.
 Welcome!